 Is Merchant Cash Advance Legal?

 If merchant cash advances (MCAs) are so bad for your business, you might wonder if, how, and why they’re legal.
 Those questions can be tricky to answer because there’s a lack of consensus on MCA regulation across the country.
-While they may be legal in some states, they’re not in others.
+While merchant cash advances may be legal in some states, they are not in others.

 So how do you know what’s legal, what’s not, and when to call for help?
 We’ll fill you in.